apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 Like, completely went haywire.
 Their board was taken over by [far-right clowns](https://thetyee.ca/News/2021/01/21/Worries-Rise-NPA-Vancouver-Extremist-Candidates-2022/), all their Councillors left the party except one, multiple new parties have sprung up in the hope of replacing them, they [lost the mayoral candidate](https://vancouversun.com/news/local-news/dan-fumano-past-npa-mayoral-candidate-ken-sim-to-run-again-against-the-npa) that almost won them the election last time, they [lost the replacement mayoral candidate](https://www.vancouverisawesome.com/local-news/john-coupar-resigns-npa-candidate-mayor-vancouver-bc-5663520) halfway through election season, and as replacement-replacement they brought in **Fred Harding**, who came in 6th last election, so that he could announce that “[The NPA has not imploded](https://subscriptions.cbc.ca/newsletter_static/messages/metromatters/2022-09-03/)”.

 So I guess it's up for debate.
-Did the NPA implode, or did they collapse?
+Did the NPA implode?
+Or did they collapse?
 Was it sabotage, perhaps?
 In any case, this is likely to be a down year for them.

 One of the questions for voters who lean right is: do they re-elect the sole remaining NPA Councillor, **Melissa De Genova**?
 She pulled in the 3rd most votes of any Councillor in 2018, so it stands to reason that she could be re-electable.
 On the other hand, every other NPA Councillor bailed on the organization, citing a conflict of values with the party’s new direction.
 It’s kind of a bad look.